Sharing wide area network connections in shared buildings

 Reduce costs, improve network efficiency and maintain control by sharing wide area network connections.

-Read this guidance from Common Technology Services if you provide network infrastructure to government organisations (either as a lead department or service provider) to understand how to:
+Read this guidance if you provide network infrastructure to government organisations (either as a lead department or service provider) to understand how to:

 - reduce costs by sharing 2 internet and 2 Public Services Network (PSN) connections per building or building cluster